tim-ioplus/reffffound/readme.md

 * * show cookie Banner [x]
 * * remove aws Downtime Message [x]

+### v 1.1

+* fix recommendation links [x]
+  * recommendation appear on sidebar in global (index) and user (List) feeds
+  * 0 <= n <= 3 recommmendations per post
+  * recommendations predate the recommending post
+  * each post only recommends from its own user
+  * no repeatitions on current page per user
+  * recommendations are not sorted
+* partial views
+  * on bookmark Create increase Count property for posting Users

 ### v 1.xy

+* fill dbo.ContentUsers with alphausers
 * add new roles, users for app access to azure
-* for partial views..
-  * fill dbo.ContentUsers with alphausers
-  * on Bookmarks/Create increase Count property for posting Users by
 * in 'Bookmarks/Create' fill Title Field automaticlly > UrlField.onChange() request
 * Load spinner for images
 * View Detail inkl Kontextbilder